In case you missed it, remote working is all the rage now.

 - Give users a smooth and easy experience with a simple mobile view.

-- Learn from user behaviour so it can be improved with future developments.
+- Learn from user behavior so it can be improved with future developments.

 - Be developed by companies with a mobile-first mindset.